Board of Directors

 The Board meets approximately every month and hosts the Annual General Meeting.

-Hiba Abdallah is an artist and organizer.
+Hiba Abdallah (President) is an artist and organizer.
 Deeply rooted in a socially engaged ethos, her work examines locality, civic resilience and political structures as tools for fostering collective agency.
 Hiba has created work across media – from public interventions to community projects, gallery exhibitions, and publications.

 Heather Keating is an art enthusiast and a committed supporter of the alternative and contemporary art scene in Toronto.
 She also happens to be a lawyer, which is sometimes useful.

-Rachel Boyle (Secretary) is an independent art consultant based in Toronto.
+Rachel Boyle (Treasurer) is an independent art consultant based in Toronto.
 Most recently she was the curatorial director of the New York–based Pace Gallery.
 Rachel, who has contributed to and edited numerous fine-arts publications, has more than 20 years of experience working with artists and cultural institutions worldwide.

 Nedda Baba is a Toronto-based artist whose practice vacillates between images, found objects, performances, and interactive installations.
 Nedda has exhibited and performed in various spaces across the GTHA, including the Art Gallery of Hamilton and the Toronto Biennial of Art.
 She currently works as a digital imaging specialist at Toronto Image Works.